ukncsc/lme/docs/chapter1.md

 ### 1.3.1 Domain Controller/Management Workstation Steps

 1. Apply the [LME-WEC-Server GPO](/Chapter%201%20Files/lme_gpo_for_windows.zip) to the Windows Event Collector only (either using OU filtering, security filtering or WMI filter).
-You can use the group policy management tool, Normally found on your domain controller (or management workstation with Remote Server Administration Tools installed).
+You can use the group policy management tool, normally found on your domain controller (or management workstation with Remote Server Administration Tools installed).

 	* If you are not sure how to do this, here is a [step by step guide to GPOs](/docs/gpo_step_by_step.md)

 2. Apply the [LME-WEC-Client GPO](/Chapter%201%20Files/lme_gpo_for_windows.zip) to a test selection of machines.
 We recommend that you use a test group of machines rather than your whole estate until you have confirmed the GPO is working as intended - as seen in the [Checklist](#chapter-1---checklist).
-3. Edit the [LME-WEC-Client GPO](/Chapter%201%20Files/lme_gpo_for_windows.zip) “Computer Configuration/Policies/Administrative Templates/Windows Components/Event Forwarding/Configure Target Subscription Manager” and change the FQDN to match your windows collector box name, this option can be seen in Figure 3 below.
+3. Edit the [LME-WEC-Client GPO](/Chapter%201%20Files/lme_gpo_for_windows.zip) “Computer Configuration/Policies/Administrative Templates/Windows Components/Event Forwarding/Configure Target Subscription Manager” and change the FQDN to match your Windows collector box name - this option can be seen in Figure 3 below.

 ![Group Policy Server Name](gpoedit.jpg)
 <p align="center">